Cox rings of rational surfaces and redundant blow-ups: Preliminaries

-Let $D$ be a pseudo-effective divisor.
-We will frequently use the notion of the \emph{Zariski decomposition} of $D$ (see \cite[Section 2]{Sak84} for details): $D$ can be written uniquely as $P+N$, where $P$ is a nef $\Q$-divisor, $N$ is an effective $\Q$-divisor, $P.N=0$, and the intersection matrix of irreducible components of $N$ is negative definite.
+Let $S$ be a smooth projective rational surface, and let $D$ be a $\Q$-divisor.
+The \emph{Iitaka dimension} of $D$ is given by whose value is one of $2,1,0,$ and $-\infty$.
+We call $\kappa(-K_S)$ the \emph{anticanonical Iitaka dimension} of $S$.
+Note that $\kappa(-K_S) \geq 0$ if and only if $-K_S$ is pseudo-effective (\cite[Lemma 3.1]{Sak84}).
+We will frequently use the notion of the \emph{Zariski decomposition} of a pseudo-effective $\Q$-divisor $D$ (see \cite[Section 2]{Sak84} for details): $D$ can be written uniquely as $P+N$, where $P$ is a nef $\Q$-divisor, $N$ is an effective $\Q$-divisor, $P.N=0$, and the intersection matrix of the irreducible components of $N$ is negative definite if $N \neq 0$.